alhajee/ckan/doc/maintaining/background-tasks.rst

 Logging
 ^^^^^^^
-Information about enqueued and processed background jobs is automatically logged to the CKAN logs.
+Information about enqueued and processed background jobs is automatically logged to the FMLD logs.
 You may need to update your logging configuration to record messages at the *INFO* level for the messages to be stored.

 .. _background jobs queues: